 If you are going the precise route, measure from the factory shape lines down to the tape mark on one side of the seat, then measure the same distance on the other side of the seat and make an adjustment mark if needed.
 The point here is to make sure that you have marks that are the same distance from the factory shape lines on both sides of the seat.
 Once you have the measurement marks, go ahead and connect the dots.

 Using a sharp knife, or better yet, an electric carving knife (best method), make thin cuts in the foam.
-Go slow so as to avoid tearing the foam.
+Go slow so to avoid tearing the foam.
 Keep taking material as you work towards the cut line, being sure to stop before you are on the line.

-Step Nine, Test Fit and Adjust
+7. Test Fit and Adjust

 You now will want to round the side of the foam so that it has a comfortable feel.
 Take the masking tape and tape the top of the seat foam a little bit inside from the new foam line.
 Unlike the electrical tape, masking tape will stick to the foam well enough so that it should not peel back when hit with the sand paper.
 The amount that you round-off is up to you, but I suggest 3/8-1/2 inch as a start.
-To make things easier, I like to take a marker and color in the area that I want to curve, with the marker acting as the ‘guide coat.’
+To make things easier I like to take a marker and color in the area that I want to curve, with the marker acting as the guide coat.

 Once you have the curve marked, take the 60 grit sand paper and sand the curve by hand.
 Follow up with 120-180 grit to smooth things out.

 If you have small cracks in the foam, you can probably just leave them alone.
-For bigger tears and voids, gently score them with 60 grit sand paper, then fill them with shoe goop (flexible glue).While the shoe goop is still very fresh, liberally cover the glue with sanding dust from Step Eight, and gently push the glue and dust into the crack/void.
-Repeat this process a couple of times while gently working the glue/dust into the crack.
-Don’t worry about perfection; all you want to do is get enough of a mix in to keep the foam from having a soft spot later.
+For bigger tears and voids, gently score them with 60 grit sand paper then fill them with shoe goop (flexible glue).While the shoe goop is still very fresh, liberally cover the glue with sanding dust that you saved, and gently push the glue and dust into the crack/void.
+Repeat this process a couple of times while working in the glue/dust.
+Don’t worry about perfection.
+All you want to do is get enough of a mix in to keep the foam from having a soft spot later.
 The most important thing is to not make a tear worse.
 Top with a little more glue and dust if needed.
-Remember, only the big cracks/voids need attention.
+As stated you can leave the small ones, only the big cracks/voids need attention.

 After the fill dries thoroughly, hit them with some sand paper if needed.

 Once you have the front and rear in place, start about 1/3 of the way back from the front and pull the cover taught against the pan and staple it, followed immediately by pulling and stapling directly across on the other side.
-Work forward and backward on the seat repeating this pull/staple process.
-If needed, remove staples and re-position the cover.
+Now do the same except about 1/3 of the way from the back of the seat.

 If your seat has mounting tabs like the Honda cover shown, be sure to refrain from trimming too much around the tabs else the cover may roll up and expose the seat pan.

-You did it!
+That is all there is to it.
 Time to bolt that gem on and go ride!